 Now that you've prepared your yard and installed your sod, you're ready to maintain your new grass!
-This step-by-step guide is designed to help our customers take care of their lawn with confidence.
+This step-by-step guide is designed to help our customers take care of their lawns with confidence.
 The most important elements in each section are in bold.
-Every lawn is unique, however these guidelines fit most conditions.
+Every lawn is unique, however, these guidelines fit most conditions.
 You may need to make small modifications to fit your specific situation.
 This guide assumes that your lawn is already established.
 If not, see our Yard Preparations, or Sod Installation guides.

 This guide covers:

 - Weed Control